Blog

 Ronin is an EVM blockchain crafted for developers that build games with player-owned economies and are suited well for cryptocurrencies.
 This blockchain claims to be an energy-efficient sidechain from Ethereum.
 It supports EVM-compatible smart contracts and protocols.

 Currently, Ronin is a Byzantine Fault Tolerant proof of authority (POA) network operated by validators.
 Also, Ronin released Testnet's new consensus engine (Consortium v2), which follows the Proof of Staked Authority strategy.
 Proof of Staked Authority combines Delegated Proof of Stake (DPoS) and Proof of Authority (PoA).
 At the bootstrap of the network, carefully selected, trusted validators were predefined to secure the network.
-Now, validators can be added or removed if the decision is approved by the majority of currently active validators (Official docs here).
+Now, validators can be added or removed if the decision is approved by the majority of currently active validators.

 The Ronin validator node Nansen planned to get couldn’t match their needs.
 It was a typical validator node that was tightly connected to the whole network and didn’t have all characteristics needed.
 The task of Dysnix was to implement such a blockchain environment that would add new features to the Ronin validator without any changes to the functionality of the node itself.